rpt09-mulder/booking/README.md

 ### Challenges
 Some of the challenges that I encountered were as follows:
 1. **Deciding on a Data Schema**
    Initially I was considred to have a simply an object with a listing_ID and a date range.
 However it became evident very        quickly that in order to avoid double bookings I would have to create a schema that could handle an array into which to        then push the each booked date.
 This was working fine until I introduced the additional feature of selecting guest as part    of the booking.
 The challenge was that each date needed to be associated with a unique party who booked the stay.
 I            therefore decided on a nested schema where the date and and the guest is a child schema of the listing schema.
+Althoug        using nested object would have accomplished a similar goal, I found it valuable to have an id automatically added to the      each detail for uniquness sake.
+1. **Working with Dates**
+   Turns out dates are a bit trickey to work with.
+The issue presented it self when I tried to validate each date to what had    already been booked.
+I started out with receiving a simple JavaScript date object with each booking attempt.
+The seeder        however uses a faker to

 ### Testing